vercel/next.js/docs/advanced-features/static-html-export.md

 The exported app supports almost every feature of Next.js, including dynamic routes, prefetching, preloading and dynamic imports.

 `next export` works by prerendering all pages to HTML.
-For [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes), you can export a [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) to let the exporter know which HTML pages to generate for that route.
+For [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes), your page can export a [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) function to let the exporter know which HTML pages to generate for that route.

 > Note that the `fallback: true` mode of `getStaticPaths` is not supported when using `next export`.
 Fallback mode only works in serverless configurations or when using `next start` or a custom server; for `next export`, the `fallback` parameter will be treated as if it were `false` and any routes not defined by `getStaticPaths` will return a 404.